What Is Ecommerce Email Marketing?

 Visual hierarchy is the principle of arranging elements to show their order of importance.
 You’ll notice most emails put the important information first to grab the attention of those who are short on time.
 In fact, the majority of consumers don’t read emails; they quickly scan them.

 How you organize and layout your email design is just as important as what’s in it.
 If possible, keep the width to 600 pixels and make sure all your content appears above the fold.
-Creating responsive emails is also important to ensure they provide a good user experience across devices.
+Creating responsive emails is also important to ensure they provide a good user experience across mobile devices.

 Conversion-centered design guides readers toward action before they lose interest in your marketing emails.
 Email marketing needs to be cohesive in its singular goal—from the subject line to the call to action.
 And that goal is to convert.